 at Leznica Wielka in central Poland.
 Donated by the Polish Ministry of

 National Defence it is the first Mi-8 to be displayed in a UK Museum.

 The external fuel tanks and cabin heater had been removed for the journey and were secured in the cabin along with the horizontal stabilisers and some seating units.
 Rotor blades, main gearbox, tail rotor assembly, tail rotor pylon and landing gear all followed by separate transport on 6th February, when everything was unloaded.
 The landing gear and main gearbox were fitted before 618 was brought into the Conservation Hangar where the external fuel tanks were fitted in March 2010.
-It remained there until 24th April 2010 when it was pushed into the main Display Hangar but was returned to the Conservation Hangar on 3rd July to allow the tail rotor assembly, horizontal stabilisers and tail rotor pylon to be fitted.
+It remained there until 24th April 2010 when it was pushed into the main Display Hangar but was returned, temporarily, to the Conservation Hangar on 3rd July to allow the tail rotor assembly, horizontal stabilisers and tail rotor pylon to be fitted.

 |Assembly work on 618, in March 2010, included checks on the opening rear clamshell doors (above left) and the incorporated, central, downward-hinged, passenger airstairs.
 The cabin interior was cleared apart from the seating units (above centre) and the external fuel tanks were refitted.
 The cabin heater unit was installed forward of the starboard fuel tank (above right).
 More Mi-8 Re-assembly Pictures|

 |The Mi-8 was designed by Mikhail Mil and

 about fifteen of the Mi-8P, Mi-8PS and Mi-8S passenger variant helicopters,

 with rectangular windows, were supplied to Poland.
 Serial 618 was manufactured